 In October 2019, the ACHD Commission unanimously approved the .
 This plan recommends bikeway improvements to 11th Street from Heron to State Street.
 ACHD staff is advancing design of the improvements in preparation for installation in 2022.

-The Downtown 11th Street Bikeway Concept Design project will:
+Downtown 11th Street Bikeway Final Concept Design Report

 For project specific questions, concerns, or feedback on how 11th Street could be improved, please contact CCDC Project Manager Amy Fimbel.